Canadian Mortgage Rate Forecast 2026–2030

 Buying a $650K condo in Surrey with 5% down

+With the BoC at 2.25%, variable-rate mortgages are highly competitive.
 You qualify for an insured mortgage with the best rates available.
-Consider variable to maximize savings while the BoC cuts.
-Lock in a 120-day rate hold while you search, and use my affordability calculator to see exactly what you qualify for.
+Consider variable to maximize savings — and lock in a 120-day rate hold while you search this spring.

 Move-Up Buyer